JND-DC is an intermediate-level course.

 - Discuss the purpose and function of vSRX and vMX.

-- List the characteristics of the Junos Space Network Management Platform and describe its deployment options.
+- Describe the Junos Space Network Management Platform and its deployment options.

 - Describe the importance of analytics.